Skip to main content

 With Business Manager code replication, you replicate a code version between a source and a target instance.
 A code version is a folder that contains custom cartridges.
 An instance can have multiple code versions, but only uses the active code version.

 When you’ve finished developing in your sandbox, upload your code to staging.
-The server connection should be secure.
+Make sure that the server connection is secure.

-On the production instance, a new version is automatically created, named a combination of the original version name with a timestamp.
+On the production instance, the system automatically creates a version, naming it a combination of the original version name with a timestamp.
 You can copy the code to production without activating it, or copy it while making it active.
-If you need to revert to a previous code version, B2C Commerce knows which version was previously active and reactivates it.
-We suggest you do the following on a production instance.
+If you revert to a previous code version, B2C Commerce knows which version was previously active and reactivates it.
+On a production instance, do the following.

 Replication Types

-Configure the target system to create code replication processes with a manual, automatic, or job step start.
-These are the replication types.
+Configure the target system to create code replication processes with a manual, automatic, or job-step start.
+Here’s a description of the replication types.

 Email Notification

-You can configure email notifications for code replications using a comma-delimited list of recipients.
-An email is sent after the process finishes or fails.
-If the process hangs, no email is sent.
+You can configure email notifications for code replications by using a comma-delimited list of recipients.
+The system sends an email after the process finishes or fails.
+If the process hangs, the email isn’t sent.

 Replication Groups

-Replication groups (or tasks) let you organize your data and processes in a manageable way.
+Replication groups (or tasks) organize your data and processes manageably.
 You can also replicate data at the site level, organizational level, or both.
-Custom objects, for example, can be replicated at both the organizational and site level.
+For example, you can replicate custom objects at both the organizational and site level.

-Business Manager groups multiple objects that are replicated together.
+Business Manager groups multiple replicated objects together.
 Spend time reviewing the relationships among the objects to understand their complexity.

-Use both import/export and data replication to populate instance databases.
+Use both import and export and data replication to populate instance databases.

 Next Steps

-In this module, we learned a lot about B2C Commerce architecture.
-We learned how sites and organizations are structured into PIGs and SIGs, the nuances of import and export, and how the replication process moves code and data from one instance to another.
-Now it’s time to earn a shiny new badge.
+In this module, you learned a lot about B2C Commerce architecture.
+You learned how Agentforce for Commerce structures sites and organizations into PIGs and SIGs, the nuances of import and export, and how the replication process moves code and data from one instance to another.

 Resources